robinrob/rsmithio/_posts/2015-05-24-rss-feed-reader.md

 ---
 layout:         blog_post
 title:          RSS Reader Script
 subtitle:       Short Ruby script to open RSS links using terminal interface
+description:    "I have written a Ruby script to create a command-line interface for browsing articles from an RSS feed"
 date:           2015-05-24
-type:       Blog Post
+type:           blog_post
 ---

 I wanted a quick, lightweight way to browse and open articles from RSS feeds from within the terminal.
 I wrote a short